igoliveira96/igoliveira96/README.md

 ### 👋 Hello everyone!
 I'm Igor Goulart!

 ### About me
 I'm a simple guy who likes to rappel down a waterfall.
+I like

+* 🌍 I'm Brazilian
+* ✉️ You can contact me[igorgoulartoliveira96@gmail.com](mailto:igorgoulartoliveira96@gmail.com)

 ### Android Developer
 I've been an Android developer since my university days.
 I remember my first application, an environment data collection application to analyze dream quality.
 It was amazing to build my first Android app.